pknight24/pknight24.github.io/index.md

 #### News

+* (April 2024) I gave a 60-minute talk at the Harvard Biostatistics student seminar titled 'Building linear models from reference data: recent results and open problems'.
+Thanks to my friend and colleague Emma Crenshaw for the invitation.

 * (Feb.
 2024) I will serve as a reviewer for ICML 2024.

 * (Sep.
 2023) Our paper [*Multi-Task Learning with Summary Statistics*](https://arxiv.org/abs/2307.02388) was accepted to NeurIPS 2023.